 Besides the Acoustic Optimization, the D-MON comes with a very extensive set of features to enhance your monitoring system.

 Most importantly, the D-MON allows you to declare multiple sources, toggle or sum them, and multiple speaker sets.
-Although you are limited to a single fully calibrated 7.1.4 system with Dolby Atmos, you can declare and manage extra speaker sets that will only be aligned in delay and level.
+Although you will likely drive only a main Dolby Atmos monitoring system (up to 9.3.6), you can also declare and manage extra speaker sets within a limit of up to 18 acoustic optimisation channels (ex: 7.1.4 main + 2x stereo).
+Above that limit of 18 acoustic optimisation channels, you can also declare non-optimized speaker sets that will still be aligned in level and delay for additional flexibility.
+The only limit is the numbre of audio outputs.
 From there, you can instantly switch between your speaker sets and listen to a stereo downmix on a different set of speakers.

 But mostly, the D-MON is deeply integrated with La Remote and EUCON, allowing you to optimize your workflow by mapping any of its functions to our monitoring controller or an AVID control surface with great flexibility.